MicroEJ/docs/VEEPortingGuide/vgPath.rst

 ======================

 The Path module implements the framework of the MicroVG `Path`_.
-It provides Low-Level APIs that create and merge some paths in a platform-specific format.
+It provides Abstraction Layer APIs that create and merge some paths in a platform-specific format.
 After the path creation and encoding, the path data should not change when the application draws it: the encoded format should be used by the platform-specific implementation (generally GPU).

 A path is a succession of commands.